Plymouth-Sailboat/SailBoatROS/README.md

 ![Python Wrapper](https://img.shields.io/badge/Python-80%25-green.svg)

 # SailBoatROS
-Arduino code for [Plymouth's Autonomous Sailboat](http://165.227.238.42/).
-This contains the libraries, controllers and architecture of our arduino low-level controller for our sailboats.
-This arduino acquires all the data from the different sensors and send them to the main PC.
-It has also security features in case the PC shuts down.
+C++ and Python code for [Plymouth's Autonomous Sailboat](http://165.227.238.42/).
+This contains the catkin workspace of the nodes for the sailboat.
+Every controllers subscribes to topics sent by the arduino and publish commands to it.
+It is comprised of classes in C++ and Python for easy integration.

 ## Getting Started